AlexW00/StartTreeV2/readme.md

 How StartTreeV2 differs from StartTree:

+The original version is a python program, which generates a static html page based on a yaml config.
 This version is a website hosted on Github pages, which means you do not have to host it yourself.
 To configure your tree, I added a web editor, which allows editing the tree directly in the browser.
 That means you do not have to write a yaml config and recompile the page every time you want to make a change.
 Your configuration data is stored in the url, which you simply copy once you are done with your configuration.